Complete Call-by-Value Calculi of Control Operators, I: Type-Theoretic Characterization

-\begin{defi} We give the inference rules of the typing judgements of the target calculus.
-A typing judgement has two typing environments $\Pi$ and $\Theta$.
+\begin{defi} We give the inference rules of the typing judgments of the target calculus.
+A typing judgment has two typing environments $\Pi$ and $\Theta$.
 The former is a finite sequence of $x\mathbin:\underline\sigma$ and the latter of $k\mathbin:\underline\kappa$.
 The variables occurring in the typing environments are distinct from each other.
 The following is the table of the inference rules:

 2ex \begingroup \kern5em \vbox{\offinterlineskip \halign{\strut $#$\hfil\cr \Pi,\>\Theta,\>k\mathbin:\underline\kappa\ \vdash_s \ Q\mathbin:\dbot\cr \noalign{\hrule} \Pi,\>\Theta\ \vdash_s\ \lambda k.\,Q\mathbin:\neg\underline\kappa\cr }}